-- 1. Explain the scientific method and apply it to solve problems in meteorology and climate studies. - 2.
-Explain and appreciate the interconnected nature of the Earth systems through effective oral and written communication. - 3.
+1. Explain the scientific method and apply it to solve problems in meteorology and climate studies.

+- 2. Explain and appreciate the interconnected nature of the Earth systems through effective oral and written communication. - 3.
 Identify major geographic features (both physical and human) on map and globe. - 4.
-Discuss the relationship between the Sun and the Earth and the Sun's planetary impact on weather and climate. - Recognize the interaction between the elements of the atmosphere, including a. the composition and the structure of the atmosphere, and its distribution around the planet, including the basis of an interaction of atmosphere for the structure of the atmosphere. - including the basic chemistry and physics of atmospheric processes - b. the atmospheric and oceanic circulation processes, and - c. fronts, storm systems and severe weather with an emphasis on North America - 6.
+Discuss the relationship between the Sun and the Earth and the Sun's planetary impact on weather and climate. - 5.
+Recognize the interaction between the elements of the atmosphere, including - a. the composition and the structure of the atmosphere, and its distribution around the planet, including the basic chemistry and physics of atmospheric processes - b. the atmospheric and oceanic circulation processes, and - c. fronts, storm systems and severe weather with an emphasis on North America - 6.
 Discuss methods of weather forecasting and be able to utilize weather forecasting tools and techniques, as well as interpret and create basic weather maps. - 7.
 Recognize and analyze climate processes and how they relate to the past, present and future climate and their impact on biogeography, including - a. current technology and science in predicting meteorological outcomes - b. natural and anthropogenic climate change - c. the impact created by shifts in climate zones